Brandon-Luong/Google-Data-Analytics-Capstone-Project/README.md

   - Convert total_minutes_asleep to hours slept.
 - in_bed_hours
   - Convert total_time_in_bed to hours in bed.

-Now to answer the first main question of the analysis:

 **Main Question 1.
 What are some trends in smart device usage?**